ericzrinsky/exercises/exercise4.md

 ![Doc Name](http://elearning.monetate.net.s3.amazonaws.com/images/src/doc/i3.png)

-Updates are automatically saved as you
+Updates are automatically saved as you make changes to your document.